EIN 94-2919302

 Worker rights program - these programs economically and politically empower their members through the provision of job referrals and other basic Services, as well as engaging them in leadership development and Community organizing around issues of immigrant and worker rights.

-Marty's place - a victorian home located in the mission district that, through a ground lease to the san francisco Community land trust, provides cooperative housing for people with hiv/aids at risk of homelessness.
+Marty's place - a victorian home located in the mission district that provides cooperative housing for people with hiv/aids at risk of homelessness.
+Marty's place is managed by marty's place affordable housing corporation.

 Aid and subsidy assistance - this program provides direct cash distribution or rental assistance to san francisco residents.
 This aid is only made available through funding from foundations intended as direct financial support or rental subsidies from government entities.